kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ![image](https://github.com/user-attachments/assets/fbf7e79f-1660-4c5d-8db1-8d01d4f4d171)

 ---
-### 5. Configure IAM Role and Add IAM OIDC Provider
+### 5. Configure IAM Role, Add IAM OIDC Provider and Install AWS Load Balancer:-

 For secure communication and access, an **IAM role** is created and associated with the EKS cluster.
-An **IAM OIDC provider** is also added to allow fine-grained permissions for Kubernetes workloads.
+An **IAM OIDC provider** is also added to allow fine-grained permissions for Kubernetes workloads.And also install AWS Load balancer

   ```bash
     # Enable IAM OIDC Provider